On the Paradox of Certified Training: Properties of Convex Relaxations

-\paragraph{The impact of high sensitivity} More sensitive relaxations (e.g. DeepZ) introduce a complex loss landscape with a larger number of local optima and saddle points, where gradient descent can often get stuck.
-An example is shown in~\cref{fig:sgd_sens} where DeepZ has a highly non-linear landscape that traps gradient descent at a local maximum with a low objective value, not allowing it to progress to significantly better solutions on the right.
-Even though DeepZ is tighter for all $\delta$, Box has the lowest possible sensitivity and is thus piecewise linear, allowing gradient descent to quickly converge to a higher objective value.
-Furthermore, extensive theory \citep{pardalos1991quadratic, jibetean2006global, zoej2007rational} confirms that high-degree polynomial and rational functions, which we show appear for sensitive relaxations, are difficult to optimize.
-Note that sensitivity could be generalized beyond certified training to show that the training procedures used in common neural network setups have, like Box, the lowest possible sensitivity, implying that certified training with sensitive relaxations introduces an atypically complex landscape.
+\para{The Impact of High Sensitivity} Sensitive relaxations introduce a complex loss landscape with a larger number of local optima and saddle points, where GD can get stuck. \cref{fig:sgd_disc_sens} (right) is an example where DeepZ has a highly non-linear landscape that traps GD at a local maximum with a low objective value, not allowing it to progress to better solutions.
+While DeepZ is tighter for all $\delta$, IBP has the minimum sensitivity and is thus piecewise linear, allowing GD to quickly converge to a higher value.
+Extensive theory \citep{pardalos1991quadratic, jibetean2006global, zoej2007rational} confirms that high-degree polynomial and rational functions, which appear for sensitive relaxations, are hard to optimize.